Dashx7/Startup/README.md

   padding: 20px;
 }
 This CSS applies 20 pixels of padding on all sides (top, right, bottom, and left) of the element with the class "box."
 It creates space between the element's content and its border.

-What does the following code using arrow syntax function declaration do?
+7.What does the following code using arrow syntax function declaration do?

 Imagine the following JavaScript code: javascript
 Copy code
 const add = (a, b) => a + b;
 This code defines a function named add using arrow function syntax.
 It takes two parameters (a and b) and returns their sum.
 It's a concise way of defining functions.

-What does the following code using map with an array output?
+8.What does the following code using map with an array output?

 Let's say you have this JavaScript code: javascript